typescriptkamran/TypeScript-Getting-Started-Exercises/README.md

    ```

    This will compile your TypeScript code based on the configurations in `tsconfig.json` and generate JavaScript files in the specified `outDir`.

+## Step 6: Run Your Node.js Application
+Open a Command Prompt window.

+Navigate to the "dist" directory within your project folder.

+sh
+Copy code
+cd dist
+Run your Node.js application using the node command followed by the name of your compiled JavaScript file.
+For example:

+sh
+Copy code
+node exercise1.js
+Replace exercise1.js with the name of your compiled JavaScript file.

+Your Node.js application should now be running, and you'll see the output in the command window.